learn-academy-2021-delta/Syllabus/apartment-app/apartment-app-challenge.md

 **Story:** As a logged in user, I can fill out a form that will allow me to create a new listing of an apartment.

-**Story:**: (STRETCH) As a logged in user, I can edit the information for the apartments I have created, but I cannot edit the information for apartments created by someone else.
+**Story:** (STRETCH) As a logged in user, I can edit the information for the apartments I have created, but I cannot edit the information for apartments created by someone else.

-**Story:**: (STRETCH) As a logged in user, I can delete an apartment I have created, but I cannot delete apartments created by someone else.
+**Story:** (STRETCH) As a logged in user, I can delete an apartment I have created, but I cannot delete apartments created by someone else.

 ---